wwce/azure-arm/Add-new-firewalls-to-existing-deployment/README.md

                     -Resource Group for Firewall

 [<img src="http://azuredeploy.net/deploybutton.png"/>](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjharris10%2Ffw-existing-vnet%2Fmaster%2FAdd-New-Firewall-AzureDeploy-4NIC.json)

+# FW - 3 Interfaces with NO Availability Set

 This template was created to support the deployment of a 3 interface Palo Alto Networks firewall into an existing Microsoft Azure environment that has the following items already deployed but is NOT a member of an availability set:
                     -VNET - with 3 subnets